-The time has come to leave this beautiful place and drive back to Ulaanbaatar, Mongolia's capital.
-You can use your free afternoon to see as you fit.
-You could always go see lovely cultural show and admire the contortionists while watching colorful and rhythmic Mongolian dances.
-Activities: -Attend folklore show with throat singers
+We will return to Ulaanbaatar today.
+You can use your free evening to see as you fit.
+You will go and see the lovely cultural show and admire the contortionists while watching colorful and rhythmic Mongolian dances.
+Activities: ?
+Attend folklore show with throat singers